Marathi language: Counting

 A positive integer is read by breaking it up from the tens digit leftwards, into parts each containing two digits, the only exception being the hundreds place containing only one digit instead of two.
 For example, 1,234,567 is written as 12,34,567 and read as 12 lakh 34 Hazara 5 she 67 (१२ लाख ३४ हजार ५ शे ६७).

 Every two-digit number after 18 (11 to 18 are predefined) is read backward.
 For example, 21 is read एक-वीस (1-twenty).
 Also, a two digit number that ends with a 9 is considered to be the next tens place minus one.
 For example, 29 is एकोणतीस (एक-उणे-तीस) (thirty minus one).
 Two digit numbers used before Hazara are written in the same way.

 Marathi on computers and the Internet

-Shrilipee, Shivaji, kothare 2,4,6, Kiran fonts KF-Kiran and many more (about 48) are clip fonts that were used prior to the introduction of Unicode standard for Devanagari script.
-Clip fonts are in vogue on PCs even today since most computers use English keyboards.
-Even today a large number of printed publications such as books, newspapers and magazines are prepared using these ASCII based fonts.
-However, clip fonts cannot be used on internet since those did not have Unicode compatibility.

 Earlier Marathi suffered from weak support by computer operating systems and Internet services, as have other Indian languages.
 But recently, with the introduction of language localisation projects and new technologies, various software and Internet applications have been introduced.
 Marathi typing software is widely used and display interface packages are now available on Windows, Linux and macOS.
 Many Marathi websites, including Marathi newspapers, have become popular especially with Maharashtrians outside India.
-Online projects such as the Marathi language Wikipedia, with 76,000+ articles, the Marathi blogroll, and Marathi blogs have gained immense popularity.
+Online projects such as the Marathi language Wikipedia, with 102,000+ articles, the Marathi blogroll, and Marathi blogs have gained immense popularity.